-With wine, pasteurization is rather rare today and rather frowned upon by many producers.
-Because with improper use, the wine Aroma negatively affected.
-Such wines can even at temperatures below the boiling point the Kochton which, when strong, as wine faults is to be classified.
-The reason for this is the volatilization of fine heat caused by the heat flavorings, It can also be caused by dehydration of sugar for the formation of hydroxymethylfurfural (HMF) come.
-In fruit juices, honey and milk, a high level of HMF is a sign of poor quality.
-Not all changes must be negative.
-There are changes taking place that are usually at the bottle aging run much slower.
-The wine can be positive as matured or aged Act.
+Pasteurization is rare in wine today, and is also frowned upon by many producers.
+Because if used improperly, the wine can Aroma be adversely affected.
+Such wines can already at temperatures below the boiling point Kochton have what with strong expression as wine faults is classified.
+The reason for this is the volatilization caused by the heat flavorings, It can also be caused by dehydration sugar for the formation of hydroxymethylfurfural (HMF) come.
+In fruit juices, honey and milk, a high HMF value is a sign of poor quality.
+However, not all changes need to be negative.
+There are changes that normally take place at the bottle aging run much slower.
+The wine can be positively aged or aged Act.

-Through today Hygiene standard or the sophisticated one filtration technology you can do without it today.
-If anything, the pasteurization is especially for simpler wines as well as at sweet reserves for the purpose of durability carried out.
+By today's Hygiene standard or the sophisticated one filtration technology you can do without it today.
+If anything, pasteurization is especially common with simpler wines as well sweet reserves for the purpose of durability carried out.
 The wine should be absolutely clear; on hefetrüber Wine must not be pasteurized.
-Therefore, the Hefebodensatz after the fermentation subtracted from.
-The pasteurization is carried out by rapid heating to 65 to 75 ° Celsius (at Süßreserve 85 ° Celsius) in the period of about three to five minutes.
-Thereafter, a rapid cooling to 25 to 30 ° Celsius.
-The pasteurization can also be useful at grape of rotten grapes to completely eliminate the flora of bacteria and wild yeasts.
+Therefore, the yeast sediment after the fermentation subtracted from.
+Pasteurization is carried out by rapid heating to 65 to 75 ° Celsius (with a sweet reserve 85 ° Celsius) for a period of about three to five minutes.
+This is followed by rapid cooling to 25 to 30 ° Celsius.
+Pasteurization can also be useful grape be from rotten grapes to completely eliminate the flora from bacteria and wild yeast.

-Pasteurization of wine occurs either immediately before or more often after bottling, The fewer steps that are necessary after that, the lower the risk that the wine will be accidentally contaminated with microorganisms after pasteurisation.
-In rapid pasteurisation (flash pasteurisation, éclair pasteurisation) the bottles heated only 15 to 30 seconds.
-In tunnel pasteurization by means of large machines, the wine bottles pass through several temperature landscapes.
-They are transported through a tunnel (tube) and heated by means of spray nozzles with water of different temperature and then cooled again.
+Wine is pasteurized either immediately before or more often after bottling, After all, the fewer work steps that are necessary afterwards, the less there is a risk that the wine will be accidentally contaminated with microorganisms after pasteurization.
+In the case of rapid pasteurization (flash pasteurization, eclair pasteurization) bottles just warmed up for 15 to 30 seconds.
+In tunnel pasteurization using large machines, the wine bottles go through several temperature landscapes.
+They are transported through a tunnel (tube) and heated by means of spray nozzles with water of different temperatures and then cooled again.

-Complete listings of the numerous vinification measures and cellar techniques, as well as the wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
-Comprehensive information on wine law is available under the keyword wine law,
+Complete lists of the numerous vinification measures or cellar techniques, as well as the wine, sparkling wine and distillate types regulated by wine law are under the keyword winemaking contain.
+There is extensive wine law information under the keyword wine law,